Here you will find answers to some of the most frequently asked questions with regard to massage and Mercier therapy:

 Is there anyone who shouldn't have Mercier Therapy?

 Yes.
 Anyone with an IUD, Essure, current pelvic infection, or cancer cells present cannot receive this therapy.
 Women with endometriosis cannot receive this therapy during their menstrual cycle.
+We would resume treatment after menstruation ceases.

 What's the success rate of conception?